 Our Continuing Competence Task Force continues to move forward in exploring how to maintain standards of care, especially as PNCB certificants progress in their careers.
 In the past 6 years, we've reached conceptual and logistical milestones to build a framework for next steps.
 See 2013 background and FAQs.

 The project has resulted in great strides to understand how practitioners and stakeholders think about continuing competence, including what is important to each stakeholder, and how those priorities align with PNCB’s mission.

 - Focus groups have been involved from 2013 to this point, and a presentation was given at a national conference in 2016.

-Next, all PNCB certified nurses will be asked to give input in 2019.
+In July 2019, all PNCB certified nurses are being asked to give input in a major survey.

 If you haven't read background details, including why we are doing this, objectives, and FAQs, please keep reading.